-Often in an organization, a business leader will recognize a change they want to make, which requires organization design skills to implement.
+Often in an organization, a business leader will recognize that a change they want to make requires organization design skills to implement.
 For example, the need to improve a supply chain will require a redesign of the supply chain organization.
-To achieve desired results in this or a similar situation, both the leader and his or her change partners need to have a certain degree of organization design capability.
-If the leader and/or his or her change partner(s) do not have adequate expertise in this area, it then becomes necessary for them to acquire it through appropriate training and experience or engagement of external partners.
+To achieve desired results, the leader and their change partners must have a certain degree of organization design capability.
+If the leader or their change partner lacks expertise, they must acquire it through training and experience or engaging external partners.

-The process of building organization design capability is similar for the alignment leader and the change partner.
+The process of building organization design capability is similar for the Alignment Leader® and the change partner.
 However, there are important differences.
 Part 1 of this article will address organization design capability development in change partners.
-In Part 2, we will take a look at what is needed to train alignment leaders in organization design.
+In Part 2, we will take a look at what is needed to train Alignment Leaders in organization design.

 Building Organization Design Capability in Change Partners

-While this is an excellent and necessary start, in their case the organization did not yet have the systems and infrastructure in place to meet their goals.
-For example, no one in the sales force is set up to sell specialty chemicals.
-They still have the same sales force selling the original chemical almost exclusively, with no separate and special sales force for the specialty chemicals, because before our training no one sat back and realized that such a thing needed to be a priority.
+This was an excellent start, but the organization didn’t have the systems and infrastructure in place to meet their goals.
+They still had the same sales force selling the original chemical almost exclusively.
+There was no separate and special sales force for the specialty chemicals.
+Before our training, no one sat back and realized that such a thing needed to be a priority.

-Guidelines for Building Organization Design Capability in Change Partners
+Guidelines for Organization Design Capability Building

-In Part 2 of this article we will explore the role of the alignment leader.
-For now, suffice it to say that once an alignment leader has teed up a change initiative, he or she will need help actually doing it.
-A change partner who knows how to get the work done is then engaged with that alignment leader to make change happen.
+In Part 2 of this article we will explore the role of the Alignment Leader.
+For now, suffice it to say that once an Alignment Leader has teed up a change initiative, he or she will need help actually doing it.
+A change partner who knows how to get the work done is then engaged with that Alignment Leader to make change happen.